Characters, locations and props. Already sorted.

 Lucerna keeps the script and the production inside the same document.
 Cast, props, locations and scene economics flow out of the page automatically.
 No spreadsheet.
 No exports.
 No second tool.

 Strips coloured by INT/EXT and day/night.
-The daily breakdown writes the cast call.
+24 industry-standard breakdown categories.
+Multi-unit ready.

 Scenes scheduled for the day, cast pulled from the breakdown, sun and weather computed locally.